-(3) The outcome of the process of organizing is an 'organization' consisting of a group of people working together for the achievement of...... goals.

-(4) Top level management must possess conceptual, decision making and..... more than technical skill.
+- (1) It is through the process of organizing that the and of people are determined. - (2) Hierarchy of management consists of a series of managerial positions called...... of management. - (4) Top level management must possess conceptual, decision making and...... more than technical skill.